Mandate for Leadership: History

-Mandate I
+Mandate I: Policy Management in a Conservative Administration

 In January 1981, Mandate for Leadership: Policy Management in a Conservative Administration was released as a 20-volume, 3,000-page publication.
 Mandate contained more than 2,000 individual suggestions to move the federal government in a conservative direction, focusing on management and administration.
 The report "presented an explicit plan for reshaping public discourse on civil rights issues".
 To that end, it recommended the Justice Department "halt its affirmative action policies to remedy past discrimination against women and other minorities."

 Specific suggestions related to spending included raising the defense budget by $20 billion in fiscal year 1981 and increasing it by an average of $35 billion over the next five years; establishing urban "enterprise zones" to encourage businesses to move into the nation's inner cities; reducing personal income tax rates by 10 percent across the board; calling for line-item veto power by the president; and developing a new strategic bomber by using B-1 and advanced bomber technology.
 At the first meeting of his cabinet, President Reagan passed out copies of Mandate, and many of the study's authors were recruited into the White House administration.
 In particular, the Reagan administration hired key Mandate contributors: William Bennett as chairman of the National Endowment for the Humanities (and later as Secretary of Education) and James G. Watt as Secretary of the Interior.

 According to Mandates authors, around 60% of the 2,000 proposals in it were implemented or initiated at the end of Reagan's first year in office.
 In a report on the first year of the Reagan administration, the Heritage Foundation expressed disappointment with the government's defense and foreign policy, while it lauded the Office of Management and Budget.
 Mandate for Leadership appeared on The Washington Posts paperback bestseller list, and the Post called it "an action plan for turning the government toward the right as fast as possible."
 In 2002, The New York Times called it "the manifesto of the Reagan revolution".

-Mandate II
+Mandate II: Continuing the Conservative Revolution

 In 1984, Heritage released Mandate for Leadership II: Continuing the Conservative Revolution.
 The study featured 1,300 recommendations from 150 contributors, and continued the original Mandates aim of reforming the federal government and strengthening U.S. defenses.

-Mandate III
+Mandate III: Policy Strategies for the 1990s

 Heritage published its third manual for an incoming administration in 1988, titled Mandate for Leadership III: Policy Strategies for the 1990s.
 This edition was edited by Charles Heatherly and Burt Pines.